 A graduate nondegree student who later wishes to seek a graduate degree must meet the requirements for admission, submit all required materials and items by the program’s deadline, and must pay the usual application fee.
 A degree-seeking student may petition to have applied to the master’s degree up to six semester hours of graduate credit earned while he or she was a graduate nondegree student.

 Exchange students.
 A graduate student who is admitted to the University through a reciprocal exchange program is classified as a nondegree student.
 An exchange student may not register for more than two long-session semesters and one summer session.
 The transferability of academic credit to the student’s home institution is determined by the home institution.

-An exchange student who wishes to take a graduate course must obtain the approval of the instructor and of the graduate advisor for the program that offers the course, must meet all course prerequisites, and must meet any other requirements affecting nondegree students.
+An exchange student who wishes to take a graduate course must 1) obtain the approval of the instructor and of the graduate advisor for the program that offers the course, 2) meet all course prerequisites and, 3) meet any other requirements affecting nondegree students.
 An exchange student may later apply for admission to the University as a degree-seeking graduate student.
 To do so, he or she must submit the usual test scores, application fee, and other required material by the graduate program’s deadline.

 Exchange students admitted as graduate nondegree students.
 If a graduate nondegree exchange student is later admitted to the Graduate School as a degree seeker, the Graduate Studies Committee may ask for the graduate dean’s approval to include on the student’s master’s degree Program of Work up to six hours of graduate coursework that he or she completed as a graduate nondegree exchange student.
 All requirements related to courses that may be counted toward graduate degrees apply, including rules concerning courses counted toward another degree.